Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Harlean from Hot Springs, AR

 I was finding ants getting into my hummingbird feeder that was hung on a shepard's hook.
 They apparently climbed up the pole and into the food.
 I took shipping tape and tied it with string around the post (with sticky side out) starting at the bottom.
-I went about 12 inches up the pole.

 I clean and change the sugar water in my hummingbird feeder every other day and was having a big problem with earwigs and ants getting into the container.
 I think I have solved that problem.